udipbohara/Gov-cuomo/README.md

 ```
 $ pip install flair
 ```
-Flair sentiment is based on character level pretrained LSTM neutral network which takes the context of the words into account while predicting the overall label.
+Flair sentiment is based on character level pretrained LSTM network built on PyTorch which takes the context of the words into account while predicting the overall label.
 It is an open source library with many contributions for training the models which gives it the strength in being able to make good predictions.
 Due to that, the library is __very well equipped to handle typos as well__.
 This works perfectly well with tweets as they are bound to have typos in them.
 ``` python
 from flair.models import TextClassifier
 from flair.data import Sentence